kylpo/notes/Android-vs-iOS.md

 ## iOS

 # Lite apps
-This section is just a nod to the Go apps that google is building and promoting for developing regions
+This section is just a nod to the Go apps that google is building and promoting for developing regions.
+The Youtube Go, for example, show exactly how big a video is and allows users to opt-in to downloading it--it isn't automatically downloaded.